3x-M4ch1nA/simple-captcha-bypassing/readme.md

 ## Story
 As POC, I was able to send one message 10 times to one of my friends who has a website with that sort of CAPTCHA.<br/>
 As I was testing my script, I accidently launched it a first time without specifying the number of messages I wanted to send so my script went on to send the same message over and over again, which DoS'ed the server..

+## License
+Copyright (C) 2018 Jean-Baptiste DURVILLE

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a [copy](LICENCE.txt) of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.